jrpotter/notebook/notes/linkers/elf.md

 %%ANKI
 Basic
-Why is the `.rel.text` ELF section named the way it is?
+Why is the `.rel.text` section named the way it is?
 Back: It's short for **rel**ocation entries for the `.text` section.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1734456879386-->